noahgomz/Growth_Analytics_Portfolio/README.md

 - Segmentation (upcoming)
 - Systems modeling and engineering (upcoming)

-It is a living repo that evolves over time.
+It is a living repo.
+It is growing over time.